glentner/SLiPy/README.md

 	however.

 	Units will be imposed for these arrays.
-When initialized from a file, the default units are `Angstrom` and `dimensionless_unscaled` for the wavelength and data arrays respectively.
-Alternatives can be applied by providing the keyword arguments `xunits` and `yunits`.
-If initialized via an array-like object, `dimensionless` will only be applied if no units are detected.
-If no wavelength array is provided, the generated wavelength array will have `pixel` units.
+When initialized from a file, the default units are *Angstrom* and *dimensionless_unscaled* for the wavelength and data arrays respectively.
+Alternatives can be applied by providing the keyword arguments *xunits* and *yunits*.
+If initialized via an array-like object, *dimensionless_unscaled* will only be applied if no units are detected.
+If no wavelength array is provided, the generated wavelength array will have *pixel* units.
 	Units are again only applied if none are detected for the given array.

 	Addition, subtraction, multiplication, and division (including in-place